Cat scratch disease

-This self-limiting infectious disease is characterized by swelling and pain in the lymph nodes.
-Although cat-scratch disease usually subsides without treatment, antibiotic and/or antimicrobial therapy may speed recovery.Cat scratch disease is an infectious illness caused by the bacteria bartonella.
+This self-limiting infectious disease is characterized by a bump or blister at the site of the bite or scratch and swelling and pain in the lymph nodes.
+Other features may include fatigue, headache, achiness, and fever.
+Although cat-scratch disease usually subsides without treatment, antibiotic and/or antimicrobial therapy may help speed recovery.Cat scratch disease is an infectious illness caused by the bacteria bartonella (Bartonella henselae).
 It is believed to be transmitted by cat scratches, bites, or exposure to cat saliva.

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Cat scratch disease.
 Click on the link to view a sample search on this topic.